vannizhang/web-performance-optimization-with-webpack/README.md

         },
     };
     ```
-- Shorten CSS class names vs tailwind.css
+- use tailwind.css also helps reduce the size of output css
 - Combine CSS files in a single file (Not needed for HTTP/2)
 - Inlining and preload critical CSS (Not needed for HTTP/2)